mukulgargchicmic/notification-test/README.md

  - npm run install
  - npm start

+## Emulators Prerequisites
+Java version 11 or higher should be installed, and the Firebase tools should also be installed.

 ## Emulators
  - For running emulators update the key 'VITE_APP_CONNECT_WITH_EMULATORS' to true in .env.development. and run command
  - cd frontEnd
  - firebase emulators:start